Mean field analysis of reverse annealing for code-division multiple-access multiuser detection

-We consider the marginal posterior mode (MPM) estimation in the low temperature by the ARA \footnote{ Originally, the ARA is applied when we search the ground state in the target Hamiltonian.
+We consider the marginal posterior mode (MPM) estimation by the ARA \footnote{ Originally, the ARA is applied when we search the ground state in the target Hamiltonian.
 The search of the ground state corresponds to the maximum a posteriori (MAP) estimation.
 The main problem of the MPM estimation is not to search the ground state but to sample the low energy state from the Gibbs--Boltzmann distribution.
 Strictly speaking, we should not utilize the term ``annealing'' because we do not perform that in this paper.
 Since the MPM estimation in the zero-temperature limit corresponds to the MAP estimation, we utilize the term ``ARA''. }.
 The estimated signal corresponds to the expectation of the signal over the Gibbs--Boltzmann distribution.
-The MPM estimation can be performed in the current quantum annealer,which provides samples from the density matrix incorporating both thermal and quantum fluctuations in about $20 \mu s$ \cite{Amin2015,Chancellor2016}.
+The MPM estimation can be performed in the current quantum annealer, which provides samples from the density matrix incorporating both thermal and quantum fluctuations in about $20 \mu s$ \cite{Amin2015,Chancellor2016}.
 We analyze the average MPM estimation performance with ARA at a finite temperature using the replica method.
 The MPM estimation with the ARA is regarded as the MPM estimation with quantum fluctuation incorporating the prior information of the original signal.
 The typical performance of the MPM estimation with quantum fluctuations for the CDMA multiuser detection has been analyzed in the previous study \cite{otsubo_2014}.
 The connection between the present and previous studies is presented in Sec. \ref{sec:sec2a}.

 In the ARA, we need to prepare for the initial candidate solution.
 In the previous study \cite{ohkuwa_2018,Yamashiro_2019}, they have not cared about how to prepare for the initial candidate solution.
 We investigate whether or not we can prepare for the proper initial candidate solution to avoid the first-order phase transition with commonly used algorithms.
 We test the performance of the ARA with the initial candidate solution obtained by these practical algorithms.
 Although the implementation of the ARA in the current quantum annealer has not yet been realized, our results provide the first theoretical demonstration of the ARA as a practical technique for signal recovery problems.